+Find out if your trade has a Certificate of Qualification exam at: collegeoftrades.ca collegeoftrades.ca/resources/exam-process and/or view the exam preparation guide for

-- To pay for a Certificate of Qualification examination, contact Skilled Trades Ontario Client Services Department at: 647-847-3000 or toll free at 1-855-299-0028 - To schedule your exam: Once you have paid, contact your local Service Delivery Office to book your exam. - Download Skilled Trades Ontario exam preparation guide at: Exam Resources - Skilled Trades Ontario and/or view the exam preparation guide for Red Seal trades at: red-seal.ca
+For permission to schedule an exam once completion is confirmed by MAESD, you must first contact the College's Client Services Department at 647-847-3000 or toll free at 1-855-299-0028 to pay the certification exam fee.
+Once you have paid, contact your local MAESD Apprenticeship office to book your exam.

-SkilledTradesOntario.ca
+Download Ontario College of Trades exam preparation guide at:

+Red Seal trades at: red-seal.ca

+collegeoftrades.ca

+earnwhileyoulearn.ca